-Dam breaches amid monsoon rains in India; 3 dead, 20 missing
+Dam breaches amid monsoon rains in India; 7 dead, 17 missing

-MUMBAI, India (AP) — A dam breached and flooded half a dozen villages in western India after heavy monsoon rains, leaving at least three people dead and over 20 others missing, officials said Wednesday.
+MUMBAI, India (AP) — A dam breached and flooded half a dozen villages in western India after heavy monsoon rains, leaving at least seven people dead and 17 others missing, officials said Wednesday.

 The Tiware dam breached late Tuesday during incessant rains and swept away nearly a dozen homes, said Datta Bhadakawad, a civil administrator in Maharashtra state’s Ratnagiri district.
-He said rescue teams recovered three bodies of the villagers and were searching for the missing on Wednesday.
+He said rescue teams recovered the seven bodies of the villagers and were searching for the missing.

 Datta said a preliminary investigation suggested the heavy rainfall swelled the water level behind the small dam, causing the breach.